Pizza Dough Baker’s Percentage

 We are going to uncover the math behind making great pizza at home.
 At first, it will appear slightly intimidating but don’t worry.

-Let us do the numbers; the only thing you need is your imagination!
+Let us do the numbers; you only need your imagination!

 Let’s get started!